glovguy/email-bot/README.md

 # email-bot

+This repository contains the code for an email bot.
+The bot utilizes event-driven LLMs (Language Models) and vector storage to maintain state and functionality.

-## skills
+## Skills

-Often a first step for maintaining state with bots is to use a combination of prompts and the chat thread history.
-This has the upside of keeping track of state in an intuitive and easy to implement way.
-The downside is that it can be difficult to maintain very long threads, as well as it can be difficult to share state between threads.

-Instead, I focus on pairing event-driven LLMs with vector storage.
-I don't like the term "agent", so I call these "skills".
-These are analogous to objects in OOP, since they maintain state as well as functionality.

-Skills listen to incoming events and maintain free text in vector storage.
+Skills are analogous to objects in Object-Oriented Programming (OOP).
+They listen to incoming events and store free text in vector storage.
+This approach allows for intuitive state management and easy implementation.

-### BotBrain
+## BotBrain

 BotBrain is the document storage collection for documents managed by the AI.
-These should be expected to be created, edited, and deleted without needing any human intervention.

-The vector storage collection is namespaced for each skill so that all data can go in one document store without necessarily coming out of any arbitrary query.
+It enables the creation, editing, and deletion of documents without human intervention.
+The vector storage collection is namespaced for each skill, allowing all data to be stored in one document store.

-### Zettelkasten
+## Zettelkasten

 The Zettelkasten is the document storage maintained by the users.
-These are meant to be created, edited, and deleted by the users who own them.
+Users can create, edit, and delete their own documents in this storage.